xtrmstep/Kafker/README.md

-# CLI tool to extract Kafka topic to CSV file
+# CLI tool to extract a Kafka topic to a CSV file

-The tool is reading a Kafka topic and stores events into CSV file.
-The topic should be in JSON format.
+Kafker is a CLI tool written on .NET Core.
+It is reading a Kafka topic and stores events into a CSV file.
+It works with topics which have messages in JSON format.

 ## Configurations